Pet Insurance Fine-Print Index: Coverage Rules by Carrier (2026)

 Switching carriers restarts the clocks.
 Unless the new carrier credits continuous prior coverage or grants a waiver exam (a few do — see the orthopedic section above), the new policy re-runs its waiting periods, re-opens the pre-existing look-back, and — this is the part that stings — turns conditions your old carrier covered into pre-existing conditions at the new one.
 The NAIC model rule that waiting periods "may not be applied to renewals" — where enacted — protects renewals with the same insurer; a new carrier is a new clock.

 And you don't always choose the switch.
 24PetWatch stopped writing its own-brand policies and its book was folded into Hartville; in one thread from that migration, two Colorado owners report TPLO knee surgeries denied because a 2023 CCL claim "was excluded from rollover when they switched companies" — a $4,000 surgery, covered history and all, reclassified in the move.
 Bivvy's exit in 2023 moved its members to Spot the same way.
-Underwriters move under brands, too: Pets Best's new business shifted from Independence American to MS Transverse in September 2025 — the brand on your card stays the same while the paper behind it changes, and terms live in the paper.
+Underwriters can also vary beneath one brand: Pets Best's current disclosed panel includes American Pet, Independence American, Independence Pet, and MS Transverse.
+The declarations page identifies the insurer for an individual policy, and the operative terms live in that policy's paper.

 None of this means never switch — premium hikes are real, and staying locked into a bad plan has its own cost.
 It means switch informed: